Cbyernus/SteamVR/Driver-Render-Models.md

 import the Vive controller model into OpenSCAD, it must be in STL format.
 Blender may be used to create an STL file from the Vive Controller’s OBJ render model.

-Render models are stored in this directory, referred to as <rendermodels> elsewhere in this document.
+Render models are stored in this directory, referred to as <rendermodels> elsewhere in this document:
 `C:\Program Files (x86)\Steam\steamapps\common\SteamVR\resources\rendermodels`

 The HTC Vive render model is found in this subdirectory: